avatheman/Mathematical-Modeling/README.md

 ## 📊 Results

-### Temperature vs. Time
-Shows how the temperature at specific points on the rod evolves over time.

 ### Temperature vs. Position
 Shows the temperature profile across the entire rod at specific moments in time.